In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 Local bookstores and libraries can offer all sorts of learning materials for preparation, but there are also many facilities close to you where decent GED preparation is offered, mostly free of charge; as said, check out GED.com to register for your GED exam.

-Free GED Online Prep In Delaware
+Free GED Online Prep in Delaware

 GED Passing Score

-You will be awarded the GED diploma after the successful completion of the Delaware GED exam.
+You will be awarded the GED diploma after successfully completing the Delaware GED exam.
 Scoring takes place on a 100-200 scale.
-100-144: below-passing score; 145-164-high school equivalency passing score; 165-174: college-ready score; 175-200: college-ready plus credits score.

 There are many benefits to the GED exam.
 You can register online, your test scores will be available within hours (except for the writing section), and you can schedule and reschedule your tests very easily in the new online environment.